epfl-lara/ScalaZ3/README.md

     and then add it to the project.
 11. Rename `cast.c`,`extra.c`, `z3_thycallbacks.c` and `z3_Z3Wrapper.c` with the `*.cpp` extension
 12. Change `(*ENV)->get....(ENV, ` to `ENV->get...(` everywhere (`ENV` is a string which is not necessarily "env") in `extra.cpp`, `z3_Z3Wrapper.cpp` and `Z3_thycallbacks.cpp`.
 Fix other compilation errors if any.

     You can use the regexp to find
     ```\(\*(\w)+\)->(\w+)\(\1, ```
     and replace by
     ```\1->\2\(```
     The following four instructions also help to fix errors depending on your jni.h version and visual studio version:

 13. Change the quotes `#include <z3.h>` to `#include "z3.h"` in `cast.h`,`extra.h`, `z3_thycallbacks.h`, `z3_thycallbacks.cpp` and `z3_Z3Wrapper.cpp`.
 14. Add `#include "stdafx.h"` at the very beginning of `cast.h`, `z3_thycallbacks.cpp`, `extra.cpp` and `casts.cpp`
 15. Remove all `inline` keywords in `cast.cpp` and `cast.h`
 16. Locate line 27 in `Z3_thycallbacks.cpp` and change `(*env)->NewGlobalRef(env, pc);` to `pc`.
 17. Now compiling (Project menu, generate the solution) gives the DLL in the following repository (Note that this is the "solution" folder, not the "project" one)
     ```C:\Users\Mikael\Documents\Visual Studio 2013\Projects\scalaz3\x64\Debug```
 18. Copy the `scalaZ3.dll` from step 17 to `ScalaZ3/lib-bin` and replace the existing dll.
     *** THE STEP WHICH MADE EVERYTHING WORK: COMPLETELY CUT FROM CYGWIN ***
-19. Remove  C:\cygwin\bin from the PATH environment variable so that when invoking sbt it makes sure that no cygwin is involved.
+19. Remove `C:\cygwin\bin` from the PATH environment variable so that when invoking sbt it makes sure that no cygwin is involved.

 3) Run to create the jar file.
 It will end up in
 'target/scala2.10/scalaz3\_2.10-2.1.jar' and will contain the shared library
 dependencies.

-    sbt compile
+    >sbt
+	>compile
-	sbt package  //this fails because it cannot run gcc
+	>package  //this fails because it cannot run gcc
-	sbt packageBin
+	>packageBin

 4) Run the tests with

-    sbt test
+    test